RapiDash1/Unsplash-Images-API/README.md

   }
 ```

-Use this controller for the controller on staggered grid widget.
+Use this controller for the controller parameter in staggered grid widget.

 Finally dispose the controller.
 ```